RommelTJ/docker_and_kubernetes_notes/practical_guide/s11-getting-started-with-kubernetes/01_Kubernetes.md

 Docker runs on the Worker Node.
 Kubelet runs on the Worker Node.
 A service running on a worker node that communicates with the master node.
 A kube-proxy runs on the Worker Node.
 A service that manages node and pod network configurations.

+## A closer look at the Master Node

+The Master Node runs:
+* API Server: API for the kubelets to communicate.
+* Scheduler: Watches for new pods, selects worker nodes to run them on.
+* Kube-Controller-Manager: Watches and controls Worker Nodes, corrects number of Pods, and more.
+* Cloud-Controller-Manager: Like Kube-Controller-Manager, but for a specific Cloud Provider.
+Knows how to interact with Cloud Provider resources.